pawamoy/dependenpy/docs/usage.rst

 Using true for both ``build_tree`` and ``build_dependencies`` is recommended since it is done pretty quickly, even for big projects like Django.

-Turning ``enforce_init`` to false will make the exploration of subdirectories
+Turning ``enforce_init`` to false will make the exploration of sub-directories
-complete: by default, a subdirectory is not explored if it does not contain an ``__init__.py`` file.
+complete: by default, a sub-directory is not explored if it does not contain an ``__init__.py`` file.
 It makes the building of the tree faster.
-But in some cases, you might want to still explore the subdirectory even without ``__init__.py``.
+But in some cases, you might want to still explore the sub-directory even without ``__init__.py``.
 In that case, use ``enforce_init=False``.
 Note that depending on the tree, the build might take longer.